 Click create bond with the mode balance-alb, this is a simple load balanced setting that doesnt need any particular switch config

-If your systems use LACP you can select 802.3ad
+If your systems use LACP you can select 802.3ad and an XMIT Hash of Layer2+3

 Once thats created we need to edit the bond and set a static IP on it, this works similarly to a VIP in VMware systems